Von Willebrand Disease

 Type 3: A rare autosomal recessive disorder in which homozygotes have no detectable VWF

-Although VWD, like hemophilia A, is a hereditary disorder that may, when severe, cause factor VIII deficiency, factor VIII deficiency is usually only moderate.
+Although VWD, like hemophilia A, is a hereditary disorder that may cause factor VIII deficiency, the factor VIII deficiency in VWD is usually only moderate.

-Bleeding manifestations are mild to moderate and include easy bruising, mucosal bleeding, bleeding from small skin cuts that may stop and start over hours, sometimes increased menstrual bleeding, and abnormal bleeding after surgical procedures (eg, tooth extraction, tonsillectomy).
+Bleeding manifestations are mild to moderate in von Willebrand disease (VWD) and include easy bruising, mucosal bleeding, bleeding from small skin cuts that may stop and start over hours, sometimes increased menstrual bleeding, and abnormal bleeding after surgical procedures (eg, tooth extraction, tonsillectomy).
 Platelets function well enough that petechiae and purpura rarely occur.

 Von Willebrand disease is suspected in patients with unexplained bleeding, particularly those with a family history of a similar bleeding diathesis.
-Screening coagulation tests reveal a normal platelet count, normal INR, and sometimes a slightly prolonged PTT.
+Screening coagulation tests reveal a normal platelet count, normal international normalized ratio (INR), and sometimes a slightly prolonged PTT.
 Bleeding time testing is unreliable and no longer done.

 Diagnosis requires measuring total plasma VWF antigen, VWF function as determined by the ability of plasma to support agglutination of normal platelets by ristocetin (ristocetin cofactor activity), and plasma factor VIII level.
-Stimuli that temporarily increase VWF levels can cause false-negative results in mild VWD; tests may need to be repeated.
+Stimuli (such as pregnancy and inflammation) that temporarily increase VWF levels can cause false-negative results in mild VWD; tests may need to be repeated.

-In the common (type 1) form of VWD, results are concordant; ie, VWF antigen, VWF function, and plasma factor VIII level are equally depressed.
+In the type 1 form of VWD, results are concordant; ie, VWF antigen, VWF function, and plasma factor VIII level are equally depressed.
 The degree of depression varies from about 15 to 60% of normal and determines the severity of a patient’s abnormal bleeding.
 Levels of VWF antigen can also be as low as 40% of normal in healthy people with type O blood.

 Type 2 variants are suspected if test results are discordant, ie, VWF antigen is higher than expected for the degree of abnormality in ristocetin cofactor activity.
 VWF antigen is higher than expected because the VWF defect in type 2 is qualitative (loss of high molecular weight VWF multimers) not quantitative.
 Diagnosis is confirmed by demonstrating a reduced concentration of large VWF multimers on agarose gel electrophoresis.
 Four different type 2 variants are recognized, distinguished by different functional abnormalities of the VWF molecule.